steakbankfinance/steakbank-contract/docs/Staking.md

 #### Methods

-1. `stake`: Stake BNB to get SBNB(Staking BNB Token)
+1. `stake`: Stake BNB to get LBNB

-2. `unstake`: Burn SBNB(Staking BNB Token) to get BNB.
+2. `unstake`: Burn LBNB to get BNB.
 Users can't get staked BNB immediately.
-Users have to wait for there is enough BNB in unstakedBNBVault.
+Only a pending unstake will be created and insert into a queue.
+Users have to wait for there is enough BNB in `unstakedBNBVault`.

+3. `accelerateUnstakedMature`: All pending unstakes are inserted into a queue.
+Only after all prior unstakes are fulfilled by the `unstakedBNBVault`, then current one can be claimed.
+This method can be used to move current unstake to the prior position.
+During this process, some SKB token from user wallet will be burned and the burn amount is proportional to the unstaked amount.

-3. `claimUnstakedBNB`: Once there is enough BNB in unstakedBNBVault, anyone can call this method to claim unstaked BNB.
+4. `batchClaimUnstakedBNB`: Once there is enough BNB in unstakedBNBVault, anyone can call this method to claim unstaked BNB.

-4. `claimStakingReward`: Claim staking reward.
+5. `claimStakingReward`: Claim staking reward.

 #### BCStakingProxy